Ruthheasman/ChainLock/readme.md

 - Package security scoring based on attestation depth
 - Browser extension showing ChainLock status on npm/PyPI package pages

-### Who builds this

-This is a perfect 3C project or BSV hackathon entry.
-The MVP is scoped tightly enough for a focused build sprint.
-The `bsv-micropay-middleware` package you've already built handles the micropayment infrastructure.
-The SDK work is straightforward.

-And honestly?
-After the LiteLLM incident, the timing is perfect.
-The developer community is actively looking for answers right now.
-Showing up with a working prototype that uses BSV to solve a real, painful problem is the kind of thing that changes how people think about the chain.

 ---

 *Concept by Ruth Heasman / Ruth Designs Digital — March 2026*